brainML/stim-effect/README.md

       --residuals_threshold RES_THRESH
       --output OUTPUT_FNAME
 ```
-The input `GENERALIZATIONS_FNAME_FORMAT` and `RESIDUALS_FNAME_FORMAT` specify the formats of the file names corresponding to the zone generalizations and zone residuals for all particpants, e.g. `\data_dir\participant_{}_zone_generalizations.npy`.
+The input `GENERALIZATIONS_FNAME_FORMAT` and `RESIDUALS_FNAME_FORMAT` specify the formats of the file names corresponding to the zone generalizations and zone residuals for all particpants, e.g. `/data_dir/participant_{}_zone_generalizations.npy`.
 Arguments `--generalization_threshold` and `--residuals_threshold` specify the thresholds for going down each branch of the inference framework illustrated above.
 These thresholds can be set empirically based on estimated significance.
 Alternatively, in this work we set these thresholds based on simulated data.
 The output is a dictionary with keys corresponding to each inference type (A-D) and values corresponding to 2d numpy arrays that specify the pairs of brain zone indices for which we make the corresponding inference.